 Impacts on cultural, historical, and archaeological resources were considered during the refinement processes of land reclassifications.
 Based on previous surveys of Canyon Lake, the required reclassifications would not change current cultural resource management plans or alter areas where these resources exist.
-The Proposed Action would potentially result in long-term and moderate beneficial impacts with the reclassification of 338 acres to ESA as those lands afford more protection against development and ground disturbing activities.
+The Proposed Action would potentially result in long-term and moderate beneficial impacts with the reclassification of 430 acres to ESA as those lands afford more protection against development and ground disturbing activities.
 Therefore, no significant adverse impacts on cultural, historical, and archaeological resources would occur as a result of implementing revisions to the Canyon Lake Master Plan.
-Any future ground-disturbing activities would take into account Section 106 of the NHPA and other applicable cultural resource statutes to insure that cultural resources are protected.
-Also, several cultural resources management objectives were developed to promote the protection of Canyon Lake's cultural resources and are described in Chapter 3 of the revised Master Plan.
+Any future ground-disturbing activities would take into account Section 106 of the National Historic Preservation Act (NHPA) and other applicable cultural resources management objectives were developed to promote the protection of Canyon Lake's cultural resources and are described in Chapter 3 of the revised Master Plan.